unrealwork/atsd-use-cases/research/chicago-crime-stats/README.md

 ![Figure 6](./images/Figure6.png)

-Click on this button to explore the Chart Lab portal for the top five locations for homicides in 2015 and 2016:
+Click on this button to explore the **ChartLab** portal for the top five locations for homicides in 2015 and 2016:

 [![](../baltimore-pd/images/button.png)](https://apps.axibase.com/chartlab/d5c04002/6/#fullscreen)